Who, What, When, Where?

 Other types of preservation may happen such as freezing in permafrost, preservation in amber, or mummification.
 Several types of fossilization may preserve soft tissues, such as blood, vessels, or skin.
 However, the processes of freezing or mummification may especially preserve soft tissues.

 An important part of any story is the setting.
-For taphonomic stories, the environment the organism’s burial is the setting.
+For taphonomic stories, the environment of the organism’s burial is the setting.
 Scientists use several pieces of data to pinpoint what kind of environment they are looking at in the rocks.

 Because fossils typically need burial for preservation, the sediment around a fossil is an important piece of data to consider.
 Sedimentology, the study of sediment (e.g. sand, silt, or mud, etc.) and sedimentary rocks (e.g. sandstone, siltstone, mudstone, etc.), helps a taphonomist determine the environment of an organism’s burial.
 One way of doing this is looking at the rock layers themselves.
 Sediment layers often have features that give helpful clues as to the environment.
 For example, lake deposits will have layers of fine mud, perhaps with evidence for seasonal changes in the weather at the time of deposition.
 Other deposits, such as a shallow, beach environment, may contain “hummocks” caused by wave action moving water back and forth over the sand.